 If you have thought about which programming language to learn and have settled on Swift, then BitDegree is the place to be.
 They offer various distinct Swift courses.
 One of them is Beginner-Friendly Swift Tutorial, which is designed to give aspiring coders the knowledge they need to build iOS8 apps from scratch.

 Another Swift course, Learn Swift Programming, is also beginner-friendly and designed for programmers learning their first language.
 It teaches hands-on coding using visual elements.

 However, your options are not limited to Bitdegree courses.
 There are other great learning platforms to learn or improve your skills in Swift.
 One of the best examples would be Udacity.

 So, What Are the Best Programming Languages to Learn?

 As was noted at the start of this article, there is no single ‘best programming language to learn’.
 The best language for you will depend on your experience, your current knowledge, and your reasons for learning a new language.

-- What you want to do with your language, because different languages are used for different things.
+- What you want to do with your language because different languages are used for different things.

-- How much time you have, because some languages require a much greater commitment than others.
+- How much time you have because some languages require a much greater commitment than others.

 Now that you know all this you're ready to start learning!